-The structure of the Finnish grocery trade has also been changed by the migration to growth centres, the increased use of cars as well as a more extensive selection of goods and underlying IT development that has made the management of such selection possible.
-In 25 years, the number of market-size stores has gone down from nearly 10,000 stores to less than 3,000 stores.
+The structure of the Finnish grocery trade has also been changed by the migration to growth centres, as well as a more extensive selection of goods and underlying IT development that has made the management of such selection possible.
+In 25 years, the number of market-size stores has gone down from nearly 10,000 stores to less than 2,800 stores.
 Selections have tripled in 25 years.

 Large stores are clearly more cost efficient than smaller ones.
 For a long time, large stores have played a significant role in Finland.
 The largest stores, that is to say 30 per cent of stores, account for 82 per cent of all grocery sales.
 However, smaller stores are a lot more important than their volume might suggest in their role in maintaining the food supply and the habitability of the entire country and as local service providers.

-In 2018, the value of grocery retail sales was 18,200 million euros (approximately 18.2 billion euros).
+In 2019, the value of grocery retail sales was approximately 18.6 billion euros.
 Statistics and more information about the grocery trade in Finland.